Dwayne232001/Transcript_Reader_2_Methods/README.md

 <br>
 <h2>Please Note:</h2>
 This code isnt perfect by any means, it is meant to be refined and used appropriately.<br>
-I have done this solely to demonstrate how school transcripts(Either in .pdf or .png formats) can be tabulated by code.<br>
+I have done this solely to demonstrate how school transcripts(Either in .pdf or .png formats) can be tabulated by code.
-The data will need to be cleaned and refined in order to be presentable
 <br>
 <h2>References:</h2>
 https://www.youtube.com/watch?v=4DrCIVS5U3Y<br>